ballerina-platform/module-ballerinax-aws.dynamodb/docs/spec/spec.md

 ```

 #### [query](#query)

+This API can be used retrieve items from a table that match specific criteria.

 ```ballerina
 # Returns all items with a particular partition key value.
 You must provide the name of the partition key attribute